Linux-Moles/Linux-Moles/content/about/about.md

 ###  Reason

 - A shell is merely is more powerful.
-- Keying a keyboard is faster in most cases, in which is a great medium for your thoughts.
+- Keying a keyboard is faster in most cases, in which is an excellent medium for your thoughts.
-- Commands have a standard and where GUIs are not because is always changing, for example, POSIX, Unix, and Unix-like system all have similar shell and tools.
+- Commands have a standard, and where GUIs are not because it is always changing, for example, POSIX, Unix, and Unix-like system all have similar shell and tools.
+- with today's automation, a shell script is needed more than ever
+- Shell scripts can be used for web development, System, mobile, data analysts